 Check out: GMAT or a language test - Which test to take first?

 The total IELTS test lasts for 2 hours and 45 minutes.
 The Listening part consists of 40 questions that you have to complete in 30 minutes.
 The Academic Reading part consists of 40 questions and you have 60 minutes.
 The Academic Writing part requires that you complete two writing tasks within 60 minutes.
 The Speaking part takes between 11 and 14 minutes to complete and has three parts.
-During the speaking part you will have a face-to-face conversation with an examiner.
+During the speaking part you will have a conversation with an examiner.

 Check out: TOEFL vs. IELTS - Which language test to take?